Neil Giuliano

 Neil Gerard Giuliano (born October 26, 1956) is an American politician who served as mayor of Tempe, Arizona for four terms, from 1994 to 2004 (Three two-year terms and one four-year term).
 After serving in elected office he served as president of the Gay & Lesbian Alliance Against Defamation (GLAAD) from 2005 to 2009, and served as President/CEO of the San Francisco AIDS Foundation from December 2010 to December 2015.
-Giuliano was the first directly-elected openly gay mayor in the United States, and Tempe was the largest city in America with an openly gay mayor for nearly six years, 1996- 2001.
+Giuliano was the first directly elected openly gay mayor in the United States, and Tempe was the largest city in America with an openly gay mayor for nearly six years, 1996- 2001.

 Since January 2016 he has served as President/CEO of Greater Phoenix Leadership.

-Education and work at ASU
+Education

 Giuliano attended Bloomfield High School in Bloomfield, New Jersey.
-While a student he was a member of the Bloomfield High School Key Club.
+While a student, he was a member of Key Club at Bloomfield High School.

 Giuliano graduated with a BA degree from what is now the Hugh Downs School of Communication at Arizona State University in 1979, and received a master's degree in Higher Education Administration in 1983.
 While a student, he served as student body president (1982–83) as well as the 1977–78 International President of Circle K International.
 He worked professionally at ASU from 1981 to 2005 in numerous student affairs and university relations roles.
 He also taught a 3-credit hour course in Personal Leadership Development during most of his tenure at the university.